EEESocbitmesra/DEV_WEEK/README.md

-# EEESoc_Portfolio_Challenge
+# EEESoc Portfolio Challenge
-Create your own portfolio you this template
+Create your own portfolios using this template.
+Also, ignore the ".gitkeep" files in the directories.